ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 * Some PDF-readers might not handle AES-256 encrypted PDF well.
 They claim that the password is incorrect even when it is not.
 Try with another PDF-capable program (for example with internet browser).
 * Hashcat might require some other libraries to be installed before it runs correctly
 * Feel free to utilize any other tool you can find to solve these tasks
+* Files with strong encryption and long enough passwords are unfeasible to be bruteforced

 ### D) Detecting and analyzing steganography